A hidden symmetry of conformally invariant Lagrangians

-where the base manifold $M$ is assumed to be $4$ dimensional and oriented, whereas the vector bundle of fields is defined to be $V(M):=L^{-1}(M)\,\times\, L^{2}(M)\otimes \vee^{2} T^{*}(M)$, where $L(M)$ is called the line bundle of lengths.
-The symbol $\dv(g)$ denotes the canonical volume form field generated by $g\in\Gamma(L^{2}(M)\otimes \vee^{2}T^{*}(M))$.
-Note that by construction one has $\dv(g)\in\Gamma(L^{4}(M)\otimes\wedge^{4}T^{*}(M))$, i.e.\ the canonical volume form has dimension length to the four, as physically expected.
 As already mentioned in Section~\ref{sectioncft}, in our variational scheme the quantities are varied independently, i.e.\ no a priori relation is assumed between the metric and covariant derivation, furthermore, also the torsion of the covariant derivation is not restricted initially.
 It is seen that Eq.(\ref{eh}) simply corresponds to the standard Einstein-Hilbert Lagrangian with a slight generalization: the inverse Planck length (here denoted by $\varphi$) is not assumed to be constant, but can (must) have location dependence, i.e.\ it is rather a field than a constant in this model, as it is set to be a section of the vector bundle $L^{-1}(M)$.
-With this simple generalization, the theory becomes conformally invariant in terms of our definition in Section~\ref{sectionconfinv} as the action functional does not depend on the covariant derivation over the line bundle of lengths.
-After direct substitution of $\dL$ in Eq.(\ref{eh}) into Eq.(\ref{elin}), along with subsequent usage of the identities $\frac{\partial{\dv(g)}}{\partial{g_{ab}}}=\frac{1}{2}g^{ab}\dv(g)$ and $\frac{\partial{g^{cd}}}{\partial{g_{ab}}}=-\frac{1}{2}\left(g^{ca}g^{bd}+g^{cb}g^{ad}\right)$, straightforward calculations show (see also \cite{laszlo2004}), that the field equations read as
+With this simple generalization, the theory becomes measure line connection invariant, and hence $\D(1)$ connection invariant in terms of our definition in Section~\ref{sectionconfinv}.
+This is verified by directly observing that at any field configuration $\left((\varphi,g_{ab}),\nabla_{c}\right)$ the Lagrangian expression

+is invariant to the transformation Eq.(\ref{transf}), i.e.\ does not depend on the covariant derivation over the line bundle of lengths, where $R(\nabla)_{acb}{}^{d}$ is the Riemann tensor of $\nabla$.